Development of miniature biological fuel cells for healthcare devices, sensing or energy generation

+1) Power source for a number of biomedical devices, including biosensors, neurostimulators, hearing and vision devices, drug pumps and others.
 In the actual contest of a high demand for miniature and sustainable electrical power sources to develop autonomous self-sufficient micro-electro-mechanical systems (MEMS) implants and wearable devices, micro machining the BFC technology is of high interest.
-Micro BFCs could be implemented as power source for a number of biomedical devices, including biosensors, neurostimulators, hearing and vision devices, drug pumps and others.

-The project has a multidisciplinary nature and will be supervised by Dr Di Lorenzo Mirella, a lecturer of Biochemical Engineering at the Department of Chemical Engineering, but also by supervisors from other departments, such as Chemistry and Biology.
+The project has a multidisciplinary nature and will be primarily supervised by Dr Di Lorenzo Mirella, a lecturer of Biochemical Engineering at the Department of Chemical Engineering, but also by supervisors from other departments, such as Chemistry and Biology.

-Students will work with internationally leading research groups and are expected to present the research at international conferences in the field of biological fuel cells, wearable devices and micro-electro-mechanical systems.
+Students will work with internationally leading research groups and are expected to present the research at international conferences relevant to the field of interest .

-Candidates from relevant scientific/engineering backgrounds will be considered, including Chemical Engineering, Biochemical Engineering, Electrical Engineering, Physics, Chemistry or a related numerate or analytical discipline.
+Candidates from relevant scientific/engineering backgrounds will be considered, including Chemical and Biochemical Engineering, Chemistry, Biology or a related numerate or analytical discipline.